 Scrooge sees it and is stunned.
 All his cash is worthless.
 He plops against a tree thinking that he hasn’t even one little minnow with which to buy a crust of bread.
 By the next frame of the comic book, however, the courageous old duck has picked himself up and is ready to get back in the race, saying, “Well, there’s no cause crying over bad luck.
 I’ll get a job and start life all over again.”

 Soon we find him down at the waterfront talking to a fisherman.
 He offers to paint the man’s boat for a sackful of fish.
 Scrooge earns his fish and takes them to a clothing store where business is bad.
 He trades the fish for a raincoat.
 Back at the waterfront, he trades the raincoat to another fisherman for two sacks of fish.

 Since the fish are getting heavy to carry around, Scrooge trades the two bags to a farmer for an old horse, then trades the horse for ten sacks of fish.

-Sorrowfully he realizes that fish isn’t as nice to play with as his old money.
+Sorrowfully he realizes that fish aren’t as nice to play with as his old money.
 Fish don’t feel good and they smell bad.